itsjustausernamemoz/DSA-Group-Project/README.md

  *Mode* :
 The software is able to work in one mode day only which is  audio.
 Input: tracks
-Output: track name,artist and duration.
+Output: track name,artidt and duration.
 [music_player.zip]
 [DSA521S Group Project.pdf]
 (https://github.com/itsjustausernamemoz/DSA-Group-Project/files/9824892/DSA521S.Group.Project.pdf)

-Due to network problems between Miss Hangara who compiled the documentation and Mr Muukweli who had the application files the exhange of bothe the documentation within parties became a chalenge which led to Miss Hangara to upload the documentation and Mr Muukweli to upload the project files, the said files cann be found in this README file on lines 33 and 34.
+Due to network problems between Miss Hangara who compiled the documentation and Mr Muukweli who had the application files the exhange of both the documentation within parties became a challenge, which led to Miss Hangara to upload the documentation and Mr Muukweli to upload the project files, the said files can be found in this README file on lines 33 and 34.
 (https://github.com/itsjustausernamemoz/DSA-Group-Project/files/9824885/music_player.zip)

 CONTRIBUTIONS BY CONTRIBUTORS